mavjav-edu/pcc/chapter_06/README.md

 store people’s favorite numbers.
 Think of five names, and use them as keys in your dictionary.
 Think of a favorite number for each person, and store each as a value in your dictionary.
 Print each person’s name and their favorite number.
-For even more fun, poll a few friends and get some actual data for your program.
+For even more fun, survey a few friends to get some actual data for your program.

 <span id="ch6exe3"></span>**6-3.
 Glossary:** A Python dictionary can be